Agghh! Get out of your comfort zone!

 From the response I received, you’d think I’d said something truly blasphemous;

 Friend: “I can’t do it on Wednesday evening!
-That’s when I wash my hair, get pizza delivery and watch TV.”
+That’s when I wash my hair, get a pizza delivery and watch TV.”

 This was the response I received from a very habituated friend.
 She’d turned me down frequently.
 I felt sad as I witnessed her increasing unwillingness to step outside her shrinking comfort zone.
 Now, even an evening out at the movies had become a big deal.